carlosjdelgado/MySql.LightServer/README.md

 [![Build Status](https://travis-ci.org/carlosjdelgado/MySql.LightServer.svg?branch=master)](https://travis-ci.org/carlosjdelgado/MySql.LightServer)
 [![Build status](https://ci.appveyor.com/api/projects/status/9vbaofala03rch1m/branch/master?svg=true)](https://ci.appveyor.com/project/carlosjdelgado/mysql-lightserver/branch/master)
 # MySql.LightServer
-A Light Server for C# tests, running on net core.
+A Light MySql Server for tests.

 ## Use
 You can download and use this via [NuGet](https://www.nuget.org/packages/MySql.LightServer/)

 ## Platforms supported
-MySql.LightServe runs with net core, net framework is not yet supported.
+MySql.LightServer are supported in these frameworks:
+* Net Framework 4.5.2
+* Net Framework 4.6
+* Net Framework 4.6.1
+* Net Framework 4.6.2
+* Net Standard 1.6 (NET Core)

-You can run MySql on a Linux and a Windows machine, OSX is not supported, maybe in the future...
+You can run MySql on a Linux (NET Core) or a Windows machine, OSX is not supported, maybe in the future...

 ## How it works
 Mysql.LightServer is simply running a minimal instance of MySql for tests.
 Server is created at run time and cleared at finish.